blogs

 Months: Mid-November to Mid-January (Margashirsha and Pausha)

-Pre winter seasons in India
+Pre Winter Seasons in India

 6. Winter Season – शिशिर ऋतु (Shishira Ritu)